santosh-java/muchbetter-restapi/README.md

 1. **_/login_** : As described, a POST request to this API will create a new User with default balance.
 To be consistent with the user balance, I added an initial Transaction for that default balance and have it updated all accorss.
-On Successful execution of the API, we will return the newly created User details as JSON format
+On Successful execution of the API, we will return the newly created User token as JSON format
 - _Success Status_:
   1. **201 CREATED** (As we are creating a new User every time this endpoint is hit with POST request)
 - _Failure Statuses_: